 Zoe Greenwood

-Zoe has worked for Oxford HR for 6 years, she is Deputy Director for the Europe team and leads the Environment, Climate, Conservation and Sustainability sector specialism in the organisation.
-Zoe brings specific expertise in co-leadership and inclusive recruitment, and a strong interest in supporting organisations working in advocacy, justice and supply chain transformation.
-She has led CEO, Board and Director recruitments with a wide range of organisations including Greenpeace, Friends of the Earth, Global Canopy, Ethical Tea Partnership, Positive Money, Manufacture 2030, Womankind, Climate Impact Partners and many more.
-Before joining Oxford HR, Zoe spent 16 years working in environmental NGOs across Communications, Field Management, Partnerships and Leadership Development.
-She has led cross-sector partnerships with local organisations, global NGOs and corporates to embed sustainability princples and has worked in some of the most biodiverse parts of the world with climate scientists to design and deliver nature-based behaviour change programmes.
-In 2018, Zoe co-founded the Climate Change Coaches, an innovative organisation that accelerates the green transition through coaching.
-Zoe is actively involved in the B-Corp movement.
+Zoe has led CEO, Board and Director-level searches for a wide range of organisations, including Greenpeace, Friends of the Earth, Global Canopy, Ethical Tea Partnership, Positive Money, Manufacture 2030, Womankind and Climate Emergency Collaboration Group.
+Before joining Oxford HR, Zoe spent 16 years working across environmental NGOs in communications, field management, partnerships and leadership development.
+She has led cross-sector partnerships involving local organisations, global NGOs and businesses to embed sustainability principles, and has worked in some of the world’s most biodiverse regions alongside climate scientists to design and deliver nature-based behaviour change programmes for corporate leaders, teachers and young people.